 Finally, please understand that we have no authority over the banks.
 We cannot guarantee your application will be accepted as the final decision on approval is entirely in the hands of your chosen bank.
 We will therefore not be liable if you are unable to open a corporate bank account.

 For LCCS customers who are unable to open an account with a local bank.
-We can also offer alternative banks in Switzerland and Singapore upon request.
+We can also offer alternative banks in Switzerland, Singapore and the Comoros upon request.
 Both accept to open non-resident accounts for HK Companies.

 Bank’s Usual Terms and Conditions: